 If you think you’re in a situation that falls into one of the categories above, call the number listed below:

 Serving Health Insurance Needs of Elders (SHINE) is a free program offered through the Florida Department of Elder Affairs and the Area Agency on Aging.
 Trained counselors are available to help older adults understand the ins and outs of Medicare, Medicaid and health insurance.
 One–on-one counseling through SHINE is free, unbiased and confidential.

 ACCESS (Automated Community Connection to Economic Self Sufficiency) is a program The Department of Children and Families offers via its online portal here.
-Programs available include food stamps or SNAP, temporary cash assistance, Medicaid, and refugee assistance.
+Programs available include food assistance or SNAP (Supplemental Nutrition Assistance Program, previously known as “food stamps), temporary cash assistance, Medicaid, and refugee assistance.

 Each of these programs has its own eligibility rules, but you may apply for any (or all) of these programs at one time using the same online application.
 If you need help applying for assistance, ACCESS partners with Senior Friendship Centers locations in Sarasota and Charlotte Counties.
 You can call the following numbers to ask about applying for assistance through ACCESS.

 In collaboration with AARP Foundation and its volunteer tax experts, we are able to offer free tax preparation and e-filing at our Sarasota Campus every year from January until tax day in April.
 This service is only available in Sarasota, and you can call (941) 955-2122 for more information.